Eddie Rosario Preview, Player Props: Braves vs. Dodgers

 Eddie Rosario At The Plate

-- Among qualified batters in baseball, his batting average ranks 70th, his on-base percentage ranks 106th, and he is 33rd in the league in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 76th, his on-base percentage ranks 107th, and he is 33rd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.